serhiy-smirnov/CarND-Traffic-Sign-Classifier-Project/README.md

  with probability of 0.00000 as sign class '15' - 'No vehicles' with probability of 0.00000 as sign class '18' - 'General caution'
 ```

+It is also interesting to check barcharts for detection probabilities, especially in the cases when the detection was not so sure.
+For example:

+![alt text][detection_probabilities]

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?